Cove PREP offers specialized behavioral treatment for adolescent male sex offenders.

 Facility Administrator: This is the person who has the overall responsibility for the operation of the facility and the program.

-Milieu Manager: This person is responsible to schedule and supervise the Shift Supervisors and the Residential Counselors.
+Milieu Manager: This person is responsible to schedule and supervise the Shift Supervisors and the Behavioral Health Associates.
 The Milieu Manager ensures that there is always a sufficient number of staff on duty for daily activities to run smoothly and safely.
 He provides ongoing training for staff and ensures that all staff receives a minimum of 40 hours of training each year on how to work effectively with residents.
 He assists the direct care staff in designing and implementing behavioral approaches and safeguards to help residents learn to appropriately control their behavior.

 Clinical Services Manager & Therapists: These people have the key responsibility for the therapy portion of the program.
 They work with the psychiatrist and psychologist to develop individual treatment plans for each resident.
 They conduct sexual offender and Dialectical Behavioral Therapy groups each week.
 These groups help residents address their patterns of sexual offending and learn to change their thoughts, attitudes and behaviors.
 The therapists also conduct individual and family therapy sessions.
 They communicate closely with Probation or other treatment providers.

-Residential Counselors: These people work directly with the residents on each shift.
+Behavioral Health Associates: These people work directly with the residents on each shift.
 They conduct scheduled activities and unit groups.
 They help the residents meet their behavioral goals by prompting residents to follow rules and enforcing consequences.
 They also coach the residents on completion of daily chores, hygiene and homework.

 Nurse: The nurse coordinates all medical care in the facility.
 She works with the residents, medical doctor, psychiatrist, pharmacy, dentist, etc. to make sure that all medical concerns are dealt with quickly and appropriately.
 The nurse also makes certain that residents receive all immunizations necessary and will assist with special diets or any other special needs related to resident health.